dougsimmons/discharged/README.md

 SSL scores 390/400 A+ on ssllabs: https://dev.ssllabs.com/ssltest/analyze.html?d=lipo.lol

-Experimenting with both Varnish and Memcached (presently Varnish)
+Experimenting with both Varnish and Memcached (presently Varnish) # Running both

-Converted images to WebP with fallback to jpegs
+Converted images to WebP with fallback to jpegs # now done by ngx_pagespeed

 Added USED battery testing section to front page https://lipo.lol/#used